semio-ai/arora-sdk/readme.md

 This is called a "header", and it is used by the runtime to identify the symbols.
 Use `arora-cli --header <module.yaml> --exe <binary>` to try loading a module.

+When a function is called (for instance by using `arora-cli --call`), the call arguments are passed in via a structure which `id` corresponds to the function to call, and with arguments `args` represented as structure fields, associating an `id` to a `value`.
+The return value is also a structure which `id` corresponds to the function called, and with fields recalling the mutated input parameters.
+The field which `id` is the same as the one of the function called contains the actual return value.

 ## Go deeper

 - [Arora Buffers](crates/arora-buffers/readme.md),